wp-plugins/wp-rss-multi-importer/readme.txt

 * Added option to include short descriptions - excerpts (if they exist in the RSS feed)

 == Upgrade Notice ==

+= 3.00
+This version is a major upgrade that changes the way the data is imported and includes several improvement (e.g., unlimited feeds, selection of specific media images, bulk uploading of feeds, assigning blog user to feeds), bug fixes and improved performance of the shortcode results.

 = 2.60 =
 This version includes several improvements (e.g. featured image, auto remove, default image, filtering) and bug fixes for the Feed to Post option and added improved flexibility for the shortcode option.